-In this Church Times webinar, we explore how the Church talks - or fails to talk - about class.
+In this Church Times webinar, first broadcast in July 2021, we explore how the Church talks - or fails to talk - about class.

 How does social background affect someone's experience of church community, or the process of exploring vocation?
 Is it a problem if a church's priest is from a privileged background when the congregation is primarily working-class?
 If church-going influences social mobility is that actually a bad thing?
 What does all this mean for the future of the Church of England?